 difficulty in passing urine

-You should tell your doctor or pharmacist if you notice anything unusual, during or after using Spiriva.
+Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

-After using Spiriva
+After taking Spiriva

 Care and cleaning

 Refer to the HandiHaler Instructions for Use on how to clean and take care of your